insight-creative/Insight-Creative-2021/content/blog/lost-in-the-static/index.md

   title: "Lost in the Static"
   description: "Learn how building a statically generated site can make your website lightweight, secure, and fast!"
   featured_image: static-website-development.jpg
+  featured_image_alt: Computer on desk with code on screen
 title: "Lost in the Static"
 date: 2020-12-02
 author: Justin Parsons